athensresearch/athens/VISION.md

 # An Individual Memex

 The closest approximations we have to the brain are Tools for Networked Thought and neural networks.
-Both of these are graphs networks with bi-directional data flows.
+Both of these are graph networks with bi-directional data flows.

 What makes Tools for *Networked* Thought different from normal Tools for Thought is that they have bi-directional links and transclusions (which are just richer bi-directional links).